drewgingerich/homelab/game-server/docs/log/240309-install-sunshine.md

 ## Installing NVIDIA drivers

-I was using the default NVIDIA drivers, which I guessed didn't support CUDA.
+I was using the default NVIDIA drivers, which I assumed didn't support CUDA.
-I knew I should probabaly install the proprietary NVIDIA drivers anyways, for best performance.
+I knew I should probabaly install the proprietary NVIDIA drivers anyways, for best performance and featureset.

-Ubuntu has a command for installing drivers.
+Ubuntu has a command for installing drivers: `ubuntu-drivers`.
 It can install specific drivers, but I decided to trust its automatic detection and ran `sudo ubuntu-drivers install`.